michami/MBR/README.md

 # Example Battle

+### NOTE:

+When playing through your own battles, don't simply roll the dice and see the results.
+Describe what is happening, and how the dice are representing changes in the battle.

 **Played with actual rolls**

 Me: Level **2** Elf, nature magic, **10**, **5**, **4**, **3** (CON, STR, DEX, INT) (**12 HP**) Grass sword that does 1 damage.